 Family is love, not blood.
 Four-year-old Magnus vanishes on a hot summer’s day and returns on Christmas Eve.
 No one knows where he has been and Magnus cannot tell them.
-He comes home changed.
-To his mother he is not the boy she lost, he is someone else, a changeling child.

 Looking for Jonah is about family, about friendship and loss and the divided loyalties of three women caught in a web of betrayal and envy, with Magnus the musical maverick at their heart.